Alex-Chen-666/Group-66-1340GP/readme.md

 Features:
+    We have proper indentation and naming styles for all the functions and files to enhance the readability, maintainability, and collaboration aspects throughout the group project development.
+    We have sufficient in-code documentation to help programmers understand the relevant code's functionality, purpose, and implementation details.

     instruction.cpp:
         We enable Spider Solitaire's instruction to flip page by page via the player's control.
         Corresponding code requirement:
             Data structures for storing game status (use vector) Dynamic memory management (use vector)

     loading_save.cpp:
         1) The player can save the record during his game of Spider Solitaire.
         2) The player can resume his history game by clicking "Resume previous game" in the main interface of Spider Solitaire,